pierrick-marie/simple-js-gallery/README.md

 # Why another image gallery in JavaScript ?

 I had to install a lightweight image gallery on a USB key.
 The gallery had to run without any internet connection.
-Moreover I wanted to be absolutly sure of the behaviour of the programme: displaying images and no more!
+Moreover I wanted to be absolutly sure of the behaviour of the programme: displaying images whatever their size and no more!

 I conclued I will spend less time in developing my own image gallery instead of reviewing existing ones.